Lecturers: Gavin Bell and Julie Staunton

 The quantum harmonic oscillator, creation and annihilation operators.

 The angular momentum operators and their commutators; the eigenvalues of the angular momentum operators, the l and m quantum numbers; the eigenfunctions of the angular momentum operators, the Spherical Harmonics.
 The hydrogen atom revisited.

 Statement of the many body problem.
 Why do molecules, nuclei and solids form?
 The free fermion model model, the Fermi surface, density of states.
 Fermi-Dirac distribution.
 Heat capacity, magnetic susceptibility, Pauli paramagnetism, ferromagnetism.
 Current in quantum mechanics and conductivity in a metal.
 Fermion degeneracy in white dwarf and neutron stars, gravitational collapse.
 The liquid drop model of the nucleus, energy release in fission.
 The crystal lattice: Lattices as repeated cells, unit cell.
 Lattice types in 3D.
 Reciprocal lattice vectors, relation to material on Fourier series.
 Planes and indices.
 X-ray diffraction.
 The nearly free electron model, scattering of electron waves by a periodic lattice and band structure.
 Insulators and semiconductors. doping.
 Semiconductor devices, e.g. diode, LED.

 The Standard Model

 The constituents of the standard model and the use of natural units.
 Klein-Gordon and Dirac equations.
-Solution to Dirac for particle it is rest frame and for particle with zero rest mass.
+Solution to Dirac for particle in its rest frame and for particles with zero rest mass.
 Antiparticles and the origin of spin, W± exchange and Fermi's contact interaction.